 While Prime Minister Trudeau stated his intention to share Canada’s excess vaccines through COVAX, there are no details on when this would happen, and for how many doses.
 In contrast, Norway committed to share vaccines in parallel to their own vaccination campaign.
 Time is pressing.
 Doctors and nurses in developing countries cannot wait until 2022 to get vaccinated.
 Canada should clarify its sharing plan as soon as possible.

 How can Canada improve on its score on the Vaccine Access Test?

 The Vaccine Access Test is intended to start conversations and even debates around how to end this pandemic, and lead to concrete actions that move us collectively in the right direction.
 Canada’s rather low score is not set in stone—in fact, we are confident it can improve over the next weeks and months.

 Here is what Canada can do to improve its score:

-- Publish basic information on the deals it makes with pharmaceutical companies, including the schedule of delivery and cost (+1-3 points)
+- Publish more information on the deals it makes with pharmaceutical companies, including the cost (+1-3 points)

 - Support the WHO Solidarity Call to Action (+1 point)